 Students should note that the schedule is a guideline and may change; students are responsible for all changes made to the syllabus and all changes announced in class, even if they are absent on the day of the announcement.
 It is each student's responsibility to keep up with the readings and all assignments.
+Some texts and assignments may require more attention than others.
+Catch-up classes allow the instructor to spend more time with a text if the allotted time is not sufficient.

-Note: you will be expected to have read the texts listed on each day prior to that day's discussion.
+Note: you will be expected to have read the texts listed on each day prior to that discussion.